Jean-BaptisteAC/Customer-classification/README.md

 ![image](https://user-images.githubusercontent.com/66775006/215199771-ff15e373-76c9-45cd-8e3c-7244c56843d9.png)

-What is see is that there exist no strong correlation between our features except for the couple **duration/y** and **previous/pdays**.
+What is seen is that there exist no strong correlation between our features except for the couple **duration/y** and **previous/pdays**.
 We will now begin the scaling of our dataset in order to standardize our data and reduce bias from differences in ranges between features.

 ### Scaling of relevant columns